 These are just 2 of the highlights from my recent short trip to this resort near Manado, in North Sulawesi.
 A diving trip to Bunaken can be a magical experience in itself, but it becomes a fabulous adventure when combined with a combination visit to the nearby Lembeh Strait …

-Bastianos has a dive centre that can accommodate 45 divers on any single day.
+Bastianos has a dive centre that can accommodate 45 scuba divers on any single day.
 They do so by running 4 dive boats.
-This means they can visit dive sites to suit all levels of experience at any one time.
+This means they can visit locations to suit all levels of experience at any one time.
 Bastianos tends to focus on diving Bunaken Island itself, though they do visit the other islands in the Bunaken National Marine Park when requested.
 Nain and Montehage islands incur a small surcharge.
-The is a 2-tank morning dive trip after breakfast (08:30 hrs), and 1 further dive after lunch (15:00 hrs).
+There is a 2-tank morning trip after breakfast (08:30 hrs), and 1 further dive after lunch (15:00 hrs).

 • Watch our Bunaken diving video

 Chief among its strengths is its location - it is slap-bang in the middle of Liang Beach on Bunaken Island.
-No long boat journeys necessary to any of the local Bunaken Island dive sites, and no noise or traffic pollution from Manado City mainland.
+No long boat trips necessary to any of the local Bunaken Island dive sites, and no noise or traffic pollution from the Manado City mainland.

 Another of its great pluses is the resort's large common area.
 This is an elevated, open-air wooden roofed structure.
 From here you can keep an eye on what's happening in the whole resort.
 It has superb views over the sea, back to the mainland and to Manado Tua volcano.
 Here, there are sofas, TV and DVD player, diving and novel book libraries, pool table and free wi-fi internet connection.